-The Ascension Seton Williamson Sleep Center at Texas State University is an accredited sleep center with a mission of education, research, and providing diagnostic services to the University and San Marcos rural area communities.
-When assigned a rotation at the Sleep Center, the complete clinical uniform will be required at all times.
-Additional requirements are addressed during clinic orientation each semester.
+The Ascension Seton Williamson Sleep Center at Texas State University is an accredited sleep center with a mission of education, research, and providing diagnostic services to the university and Round Rock rural area communities.
+When assigned a rotation at the sleep center, the complete clinical uniform will be always required.
+Additional requirements are addressed during clinical orientation each semester.